MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/troubleshooting-dataflow-issues-connection-to-the-data-source.md

 **Reason:**

-Disabled modules are related to functions that require an on-premises gateway connection to work.<!--I'm a bit confused by the use of "are related to."
-Would it be accurate to say "Modules are disabled when they include functions that won't work unless the query has an on-premises gateway connection"? --> Even if the function is getting data from a webpage, because of some security compliance requirements, it needs to go through a gateway connection.
+Disabled modules are related to functions that require an on-premises data gateway connection to work.
+Even if the function is getting data from a webpage, because of some security compliance requirements, it needs to go through a gateway connection.

 **Resolution:**